-There are four farms - Bullock Down Farm, Black Robin Farm, Chalk Farm and Cornish Farm - where access is restricted but there are footpaths and bridleways to guide walkers through these areas.
+There are four farms - Bullock Down Farm, Black Robin Farm, Chalk Farm and Cornish Farm - where access is restricted but there is an excellent network of footpaths and bridleways to guide walkers through these areas.

 The South Downs Way

-The South Downs Way is a Countryside Agency-designated National Trail.
+The South Downs Way is a Countryside Agency, now Natural England-designated National Trail.

 The South Downs way is the only National Trail that is a bridleway.
 This means that it is also open to cyclists and horse riders.

 The South Downs Way is 161 km long and runs from Eastbourne to Winchester, following the route of ancient man along the ridges and valleys of the South Downs.

 Detailed information on the South Downs Way is available on the National Trails and South Downs Way websites.